Cystic Fibrosis Canada

 About Cystic Fibrosis Canada:

 Founded in 1960, Cystic Fibrosis Canada (CFC) aims to end cystic fibrosis by funding research for a cure and advocating for high-quality patient care.
-Cystic fibrosis (CF) is an inherited disease that can cause severe damage to the lungs, digestive tract, and other organs.
-It involves uncontrolled mucus buildup in the body, which can lead to nutrient deficiencies, chronic infections, and death in most patients.
+Cystic Fibrosis (CF) is an inherited disease that can cause severe damage to the lungs, digestive tract, and other organs.
+It involves uncontrolled mucus buildup in the body which can lead to nutrient deficiencies, chronic infections, and death in most patients.
 Cystic Fibrosis Canada states that CF is the most common fatal genetic disease affecting Canadian children and young adults.
-It currently estimates that more than 4,332 Canadians live with CF. CFC’s main office is in Toronto.
+CFC runs four main programs: Research, Community Engagement, Healthcare, and Advocacy.
+In fiscal 2024 (year ended January), Cystic Fibrosis Canada spent $6.9m on its programs and grants.

-Research represented 29% of program spending in F2021.
+Research was 42% of program spending.
 CFC’s research funding has resulted in many significant developments in CF research, including the discovery of the CF gene in 1989.
-In F2021, Cystic Fibrosis Canada funded 26 active clinical trials that saw 185 participants.
-The charity also published two reports on how covid-19 affects people with cystic fibrosis.
+In F2024, the charity invested nearly $3 million on new research initiatives aligned with CFC’s new Momentum research strategy.

 The remaining 1% of program spending was allocated to other costs.